Massive wave propagation near null infinity: Introduction

+When studying the IVP in \S\ref{subsec:IVP}, control is propagated through the radial sets (starting at a neighborhood of the Cauchy hypersurface $\Sigma_0$ and ending at $\calR$) in the following order:

-We propagate control through the radial sets in the following order:
+In \S\ref{subsec:scattering}, we will also study the scattering problem, which consists of specifying incoming data at $t=-\infty$.
+When doing so, control is propagated through the radial sets (starting at $\calR_-$ and ending at a neighborhood of $\Sigma_0$) in the following order:

 on the other.
+Then, once control is known near $\Sigma_0$, control can be propagated forwards as in the Cauchy problem, in the same order as \cref{eq:Cauchy_order}, ending at $\calR_+$.
+The backwards scattering problem, in which outgoing data is specified, is of course similar.

-Note the flow segments --- see \Cref{fig:O}, the black arrows --- between the two endpoints of each component of $\calN$.
-Consequently, we are forced to prove two separate radial point estimates at $\calN$: one in which control is propagated into a proper portion (a ``ray,'' beginning over spacelike or timelike infinity, stopping short of the other corner) and another in which the whole is controlled altogether.
+\begin{remark} Note the flow segments, the darker arrows in \Cref{fig:O}, connecting the two endpoints of each component of $\calN$.
+As a consequence of the existence of this $\calN$-to-$\calN$ path, we are forced to prove two separate radial point estimates at $\calN$: one in which control is propagated into a proper portion (a ``ray,'' beginning over spacelike or timelike infinity, stopping short of the other corner) and another in which the whole is controlled altogether.
 For unsurprising technical reasons, the former is somewhat subtle.
-We only prove the estimates needed here, though we do not rule out that more can be said.
+We only prove the estimates needed here, though we do not rule out that more can be said. \end{remark}

 Hintz and Vasy \cite{HintzVasyScriEB} have recently investigated massless wave propagation near null infinity using fully microlocal tools very similar to those used here.
 In contrast to the de,sc-calculus employed below, their e,b-calculus is not symbolic, for the same reason that the e- (``edge'') and b- (``boundary'') calculi are not symbolic.
-While this is necessary when studying mass\textit{less} wave propagation (for which radiation must be understood), this means that the authors do not study propagation at finite frequencies, which, for the reasons sketched above, is important in understanding massive wave propagation.
-The purely symbolic de,sc-calculus turns out to be well-suited for this purpose, not only away from null infinity as previously understood, but also at null infinity.
+While this is necessary when studying mass\textit{less} wave propagation, for which radiation must be understood, this means that Hintz and Vasy do not study propagation at finite frequencies.
+For the reasons sketched above, finite frequencies are important in understanding massive wave propagation.
+The purely symbolic de,sc-calculus turns out to be well-suited for this purpose.

 The radial sets $\calN,\calC,\calK,\calA$ previously appeared in \cite{HintzVasyScriEB} under different aliases.
 The inclusion $\smash{\bbS^* \bbR^{1,d}} \hookrightarrow \smash{{}^{\mathrm{de,sc}}\bbS^* \bbO}$ extends to a diffeomorphism